anooprav7/iterm2-zsh-config/README.md

 command + k             -   clears the console.
 Same as clear in console command + t             -   New tab in terminal

+command + d             -   Split and add new window vertically command + shift + d     -   Split and add new window horizontally command + option +arrow keys - Navigate among the windows

 ```
 Theme - https://github.com/effkay/iTerm-argonaut